BeratTezer/ROS-Files/README.md

 11. Now we are ready to create ros packages.
 Go to the under src file.
 Start with the following line "catkin_create_pkg new_package_ros"
 12. Then go to the upper directory and write "catkin_make"
 13. Final step: Add workspace to the ROS environmet ". ~/Desktop/ROS_Files/my_workspace_ros/devel/setup.bash"
+<br><br><br>
 ### Creating Publisher and Subscriber Nodes and Connect
 #### Through a Topic in Python

+1. "gedit ~/.bashrc" check the ROS environment is sourced.
+At the end you must see "source /opt/ros/melodic/setup.bash".
+If you don't, add manually or go to step 2 in previous section.
+2. Create work